-In addition to running a large number of research projects, we also run the Clinical Effectiveness Unit at the Royal College of Surgeons of England and support a similar unit at the Royal College of Obstetricians & Gynaecology.
+In addition to running a large number of research projects, we also run the Clinical Effectiveness Unit (CEU) at the Royal College of Surgeons of England and support a similar unit at the Royal College of Obstetricians & Gynaecology.
+The CEU also hosts the National Cancer Audit Collaborating Centre (NATCAN).

-HSRP is home to the National Institute of Health Research (NIHR) Policy Innovation and Evaluation Research Unit (PIRU) and the Policy Research Unit in Health and Social Care Systems and Commissioning (PRUComm); we are also partner in the Quality Safety and Outcomes Policy Research Unit (QSO PRU) and host one of the two UK offices of the European Observatory on Health Systems and Policies.
+HSRP is home to the National Institute of Health Research (NIHR) Policy Innovation and Evaluation Research Unit (PIRU) and is a partner in the Policy Research Unit in Health and Social Care Systems and Commissioning (PRUComm).
+We host one of the two UK offices of the European Observatory on Health Systems and Policies.

 While most of our research focuses on high-income countries, the UK in particular, an increasing portfolio of work addresses health system challenges in low resource settings, with a focus on mental health and non-communicable diseases, with close links to the LSHTM's Centre for Global Chronic Conditions.
-We also